-January 2024
+January 2025

 The information contained in this Member Handbook explains the administration of the benefits of Denver Health Medical Plan (DHMP).
 Elevate Health Plans is a health insurance plan offered by Denver Health Medical Plan, Inc., a state-licensed health maintenance organization (HMO).
 This Member Handbook is also considered your Evidence of Coverage (EOC) document.
 Information regarding the administration of DHMP benefits can also be obtained through marketing materials, by contacting the Health Plan Services Department at 303-602-2090 or toll-free at 1-855-823-8872 and on our website at denverhealthmedicalplan.org.
-In the event of a conflict between the terms and conditions of this Member Handbook and any supplements to it and any other materials provided by DHMP, the terms and conditions of this Member Handbook and its supplements will control.
+In the event of a conflict between the terms and conditions of this Member Handbook and its supplements will control.

-Coverage as described in this Member Handbook commences January 1, 2024 and ends December 31, 2024.
+Coverage as described in this Member Handbook commences January 1, 2025 and ends December 31, 2025.

 2. Title Page (Cover Page)